guiYMOUR/mindustry-Extra-Utilities-mod/README.md

 - English | [中文](README_cn.md)

-- Add more than 80 blocks and some advanced units.
+- Add more than 85 blocks and some advanced units.

-- This module does not affect the game balance, and enrich the content of the game, you can finish the original game faster
+- This module does not affect the game balance, and enrich the content of the game, making the original game easier

 - The MOD body uses only JS, including the ability, status effect, mod introduction, core schematics, ect.
 Easy to understand, welcome to refer